pluma-lms/pluma-lms-nodejs/README.md

 # Download and installation
 You may download the latest stable release of Pluma LMS (Node.js) from above.

-Currently, installation requires the system administrator to simply enter "settings.php" and modify the variables to satisfy their environments.
-Then, create the database as specified.
-We will probably add a database creation script soon.
+Currently, installation requires the system administrator to do stuff with Node.js.

 After that, your installation is complete.
 Pluma LMS (Node.js) is committed to speed so we will add shell script BS (```npm``` and the whole nine yards).